AdamPalmar/Code_Challenge/README.md

 The correct anagram sentence hash is found in about 0.34 sec on a i7-2700K.

-The below are the run speed of the process throughout optimization.
+Below are the run speeds of the process throughout optimization.
 660 sec -> 5.7 sec -> 2.3 sec -> 0.5 sec -> 0.34 sec